fenago/deep-learning-time-series-forecasting/chapter_06/Lab1.md

 - Data Shape.
 LSTMs expect 3D input, and it can be challenging to get your head around this the first time.

 - Sequence Length.
-LSTMs don’t like sequences of more than 200-400 time steps, so the data will need to be split into subsamples.
+LSTMs don' t like sequences of more than 200-400 time steps, so the data will need to be split into subsamples.

 We will work through this example, broken down into the following 4